 In the election of directors, every stockholder has the right to vote each share of Capital Stock owned by such stockholder on the record date for as many persons as there are directors to be elected.
 Ten directors are to be elected at the Annual Meeting to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified in accordance with our bylaws.
 Cumulative voting is not permitted.
 To be elected in an uncontested election, each director must receive the affirmative vote of the majority of the votes cast at the Annual Meeting.
-The number of votes cast "FOR" a nominee's election must exceed the number of votes cast "AGAINST" his or her election.
+The number of votes cast "FOR" a nominee's election must exceed the number of votes cast 'AGAINST' his or her election.
 Abstentions and broker non-votes shall not be counted as votes cast.

 As required by the Company's bylaws, each incumbent director nominee has submitted an irrevocable letter of resignation as director that becomes effective if he or she does not receive the affirmative vote of the majority of the votes cast at the Annual Meeting and the Board of Directors accepts the resignation.
-If an incumbent director is not re-elected, the Nominating Committee will consider the director's resignation and recommend to the Board of Directors the action to be taken with respect to such resignation no later than 90 days following the certification of the voting results.
+If an incumbent director is not reelected, the Nominating Committee will consider the director's resignation and recommend to the Board of Directors the action to be taken with respect to such resignation.
+The Board of Directors will decide the action to be taken with respect to such resignation no later than 90 days following the certification of the voting results.
 The Company will publicly disclose the Board of Directors' decision within four business days, providing an explanation of the process by which the Board reached their decision and, if applicable, the reason for not accepting the director's resignation.
 Any director whose resignation is so evaluated and decided upon will not participate in the Nominating Committee's recommendation or Board of Directors' action regarding whether to accept the resignation offer.